aida-ugent/MaxEntComb/README.md

 ## Usage

 ### Running MaxEnt Python:
-A `main.py` file is provided which parses the command line arguments and runs the model.
+A `maxentcomb` CLI command is added on `pip install` which runs the model.
 The file takes the following
 parameters:
 ```text
   -h, --help                Show this help message and exit.